Kalamazoo College logo

 Center for Career and Professional Development

-Created in 2009 through a merger, it offers programs like the Discovery Externship Program and the Field Experience Program.
+Created in 2009 by merging the Center Career Development with the Guilds of Kalamazoo College, it offers programs like the Discovery Externship Program and the Field Experience Program.

 Leadership